 Written and directed by Yasir Senna and with an excellent central performance by Craig Karpel as businessman Mark, this psychological drama is two-hours of edge-of-the-seat entertainment driven by surprising plot developments and five-star natural, believable acting.
 There’s a casting director out there somewhere giving themselves a pat on the back.

-The moody, ominous chiaroscuro lighting in one of the latter hospital scenes has Mark so strongly spotlit that the dark and light contrast across his face as he hesitates to answer the phone jacks up the suspense noticeably.
+The moody, ominous chiaroscuro lighting in one of the latter hospital scenes has Mark so strongly spotlit that the contrast across his face as he hesitates to answer the phone jacks up the suspense noticeably.
 This is a major departure from the lighting values in the scenes preceding and it’s at this point you know something’s up.
 And on cue who enters the hospital room unannounced and certainly uninvited but….

 (Left) Writer/director Yanir Senna hugs two members of the cast of She Wears Scented Rose.
 Detective Kane (Rosalie Carn) & Mark (Craig Karpel)

 Theatro Technis, 26 Crowndale Road NW1 1TT until April 29.
 7.30pm.
 Tickets £10-15